duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 When [an event occurs]
 Then [the benefit]

+As a instructor
+I want to be able to sign in/sign/out/reset my password

+- Standard password reset via email
+- Login via social buttons

 or AAA:
-Arange - set data
+Arange - set data - SETUP
-Act - run code
+Act - run code - EXERCISE
-Assert - verify that code did what is expected
+Assert - verify that code did what is expected - VERIFICATION Teardown - eventual TEARDOWN
 # note that multiple assets is OK only if they are related
 ~~~